rust-lang/cargo/src/doc/src/guide/dependencies.md

      Compiling hello_world v0.1.0 (file:///path/to/package/hello_world)
 ```

-Our `Cargo.lock` contains the exact information about which revision of all of
+`Cargo.lock` contains the exact information about which revision was used
-these dependencies we used.
+for all of these dependencies.

-Now, if `regex` gets updated, we will still build with the same revision until
+Now, if `regex` gets updated, you will still build with the same revision until
-we choose to run `cargo update`.
+you choose to run `cargo update`.

 You can now use the `regex` library in `main.rs`.